 The Company currently has seven reporting units with goodwill balances: International Concerts and North American Concerts within the Concerts segment; Artist Management and Artist Services (non-management) within the Artist Nation segment; International Ticketing and North American Ticketing within the Ticketing segment; and Sponsorship & Advertising.
-The Company reviews goodwill for impairment annually, as of October 1, using a three-step process: a qualitative review, a quantitative analysis and a measurement of implied goodwill.
-The Company also tests goodwill for impairment in other periods if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount or when the Company changes its operating segments or reporting units.
-As part of the Company's annual test for impairment of goodwill, three reporting units were assessed under the initial qualitative evaluation and did not require a quantitative analysis.
-These reporting units account for approximately 65% of the Company's goodwill at December 31, 2014.
-Considerations included the considerable excess of fair values over carrying values in the most recent quantitative analysis performed together with the following comparison of current information to the most recent quantitative analysis: (a) financial results outperforming prior expectations, (b) a flat or declining discount rate and (c) a large increase in market multiples.
+The Company reviews goodwill for impairment annually, as of October 1, using a three-step process: a qualitative review, a quantitative analysis, and a measurement of implied goodwill.
+In 2015, as part of the Company's annual test for impairment of goodwill, two reporting units were assessed under the initial qualitative evaluation and did not require a quantitative analysis.
+These reporting units account for approximately 13% of the Company's goodwill at December 31, 2015.
+Considerations included the considerable excess of fair values over carrying values in the most recent quantitative analysis performed together with the following comparison of current information to the most recent quantitative analysis: (a) declining discount rates, (b) consistent market multiples and (c) for one of the reporting units, financial results outperforming prior expectations and for the other reporting unit, financial results that did not meet prior expectations.